roblatour/certifiable/README.md

 Certifiable is a free open source command line program for Windows which generates code to assign a SSL Certificate PEM to a variable.

-The following languages are supported for code generation: C++, Python, VB.net.
+The following languages are supported for code generation: C++, Python, and VB.net.
 If you would like another programming lanugage added, please just open an issue inlcuding an example of what a statement would look like in that language.

 ## Download